preciousuwhubetine/osdev/README.md

 Whats coming:
 - Basic GUI controls (textboxes, listboxes, etc).
 - An application launcher (still not sure how i'm gonna be doing this).

-30/12/2022 - I'm resuming work on this project soon.